 - Viscosity increases.

-- Sludge begins to form.
+- Sludge, begins to form.

-- Corrosive acids start to attack bearings.
+- Corrosive acids, start to attack bearings.

-Basic Functions Of Additives:
+Basic Functions Of Engine Oil Additives Include:

-- Alter coefficient of friction.
+- Friction Modifiers, Alter coefficient of friction.

-- Retard oxidative decomposition.
+- Anti-Oxidants, Retard oxidative decomposition.

-- Reduce catalytic effect of metals.
+- Metal Deactivator, Reduce catalytic effect of metals.

 So, there is a lot of chemistry occurring in most engine oils.
-Consequently, mixing of different oils and adding additional lubricant additives should be avoided.
+Consequently, mixing of different oils and adding additional lubricant additives, should be avoided.

-So, take great care in the selection of these products.
+So, take great care, in the selection of these products.
 Finally, if you want a better oil, buy a better oil.

 Thank You !